Dear Project Shui,

 --I don't know about blood shot eyes as a side effect, but I do believe it may be worth treating the blood shot eyes in order to use the Pulmicort.

---Pulmicort is used every day, usually twice a day, to
+--Pulmicort is used every day, usually twice a day, to Protect the lungs.
+It is an inhaled steroid.

 --It is not going to help for an acute episode (It's NOT a "rescue" med), but I do believe it has been well-proven that inhaled steroids help prevent asthmatic/respiratory events.